VeldsparCrypto/Veldspar/README.md

 *  ORE system, means hash rate is distributed across entire chain, therefore stopping anyone smashing the network with nicehash/asic rigs.
 *  No fixed reward and no fixed supply.
 Only a likelihood of reward/total supply, based on the amount of effort used to mine the ore.
 This stops early adopters from getting anything more than late adopters, because they are not rewarded for being first other than the low value easy tokens.
 *  ORE does not need to be stored on all nodes, but transactions will.
 This will allow for space limited installations of nodes.
+*  You are not fighting other miners, your effort is directly rewarded with wealth.
+People who apply more hash-rate get proportionally more reward.

 ## Downsides?

-* Low value tokens will be extremely numerous, so sending a large transaction may have many 1000's of tokens within it.
+* Low value tokens will be extremely numerous, so sending large transaction may have many 1000's of tokens within it.
 * As above, tokens mimic real word money, in that you can have T0.01, T0.20 & T1.00, but you could not send T0.30 to someone as you do not have the denomination to do so.
 The network would have to try to distribute large and small tokens to make sure there was always enough "change" to have transactions succeed.

 ## Tokens?